pytorch/torchtune/docs/source/tutorials/first_finetune_tutorial.rst

   **Why have a separate recipe for single device vs. distributed?** This is discussed in :ref:`recipe_deepdive` but one of our core principles in torchtune is minimal abstraction and boilerplate code.
-  If you don't want to train in a distributed environment, you shouldn't need to wade through hundreds of lines of complicated distributed-specific code in order to understand how your model is training.
+  If you only want to train on a single GPU, our single-device recipe ensures you don't have to worry about additional features like FSDP that are only required for distributed training.

 |